 Certainly, some of that growth came from acqusitions.
 But look at the average fee that Chime charges its clients.
 In 2005, it was £60,000.
 In 2008, having climbed steadily, it was £81,000.

 Chime is run by Tim Bell, the PR guru who worked alongside the Saatchi brothers to advise Margaret Thatcher in her pomp.

 Last week, Bell told the FT that Chime experienced growth during January and February.
 He added: ‘Two months out of 12 tell me that it will be a perfectly good year.”

 He won’t be alone.
 In early March, Sir Martin Sorrell’s WPP reported like-for-like growth of 4% in PR and lobbying revenues during 2008.

 All of this may come as a surprise to Jeff Jarvis, who questions whether PR agencies can maintain their revenue streams while being ‘open and transparent'(as conversational marketing requires).

 Jarvis argues that the web and social media will ‘cut out’all of the middlemen – not just journalists, but PROs and advertising executives, too.

 There’s no sign of this happening.
 On the demand side, PR agencies appear to be benefiting as corporate marketers cut back their advertising budgets.
 PR is a highly effective, and relatively cheap, alternative.

-Meanwhile, the PR industry's leading edge is embroiled in an effort to turn social media to its advantage.
-Happily, this connects parts of the industry to the growth engines of the digital economy.
+Meanwhile, the PR industry’s leading edge is heavily embroiled in the manipulation of social media.
+Happily, this connects the industry to the growth engines of the digital economy.

 The opportunities for the PR industry are expanding as Big Media slashes jobs.
 Real money is moving away from the media and into the space occupied by these opportunities.